gentoid/BassMatrix/README.md

 Plugin GUI size is saved between sessions (on Windows)

-Plugin pattern should restart on note on and stop playing on note off.
+Plugin pattern now restart on note on and stop playing on note off.

+A randomized pattern at startup.

 ## Version 1.10